pairingwg/bls_standard/plans.md

 * Add a contextualized extension of the scheme analogous to Ed25519ctx.

-* Add implementation for message augmentation where we use the context mode to implement domain separation for the proofs-of-possession and the actual signing.
+* Add implementation for proof-of-possession mechanism against rogue key attacks where we use the context mode to implement domain separation for the proofs of possession and the actual signing.

 ## Minor